-Interaction with the supercomputer is typically performed with command line tools.
+Interaction with the Office of Research Computing systems is typically performed with command line tools.
 The command line tools can be run via a command prompt, also known as a shell.
-SSH is used to establish a secure shell with the supercomputer.
+SSH is used to establish a secure shell.

 Users should log in via the hostname